vtvz/medpack/README.md

 **HTML Code Blocks** - Insert raw HTML directly into the generated PDF

 **Hidden Code Blocks** - Add personal notes that won't appear in the final PDF

+**Telegram Formatting** - All Telegram message formatting is preserved

 **Example Text Record:**